-- The interpretation and application of planning, environmental and local government laws - Refusal or deemed refusal of an application for development consent. - The imposition of unreasonable or unacceptable conditions of consent. - The interpretation of an environmental planning instrument or development control plan. - The development of Crown land or land owned by or under the control of a State or Local Government Authority. - A statutory order to remedy a breach of the law. - Legal consequences of something done or proposed to be done in relation to property (e.g. rates). - A development proposal by a public authority. - Objection to proposed development which may impact on the development of other property. - Rezoning of land the planning proposal and other requirements in making a local environmental plan. - Proposal of an authority to take away or acquire rights over the property of others. - Civic office and administration. - · Conflicts of interest. - Obligations and duties under Codes of Conduct applying to council officials and planning panel members. - Declaratory, civil enforcement and judicial review of administrative decisions. - The powers and functions of an accredited certifier. - Options for criminal prosecutions and defence. - The giving or receipt of a Development Control Order - Refusal of the issue of a Building Information Certificate. - The issue or receipt of environment protection notices. - Appeal rights upon receipt of a Penalty Notice.
+- The interpretation and application of planning, environmental, local government and related administrative laws - Refusal or deemed refusal of a development application for development consent. - An application for, and issue of a complying development certificate. - The imposition of unreasonable or unacceptable conditions of development consent. - The interpretation of an environmental planning instrument, er development control plan or code/quideline. - The development of Crown land or land owned by or under the control of a State or Local Government Authority. - A statutory order to remedy a breach of the law. - Legal consequences of something done or proposed to be done in relation to property (e.g. rates). - A development and activity proposals by a public authority. - Objection to proposed development which may impact on the development of other property. - Rezoning of land the planning proposal and other requirements in making a local environmental plan. - Proposal of an authority to take away or acquire rights over the property of others. - Civic office and administration. - Conflicts of interest. - Obligations and duties under Codes of Conduct applying to council officials, planning panel members and registered certifiers. - Declaratory, civil enforcement and judicial review of administrative decisions. - The powers and functions of a principal certifier and registered certifier. - · Options for criminal prosecutions and defence. - The giving or receipt of a Development Control Order - Refusal of the issue of a Building Information Certificate. - The issue or receipt of Environment Protection Notices. - Appeal rights and Court Elections upon receipt of a Penalty Notice.